 Watertight Marketing author Bryony Thomas has described Julian’s video as “ticking every box that a video testimonial should do.”
-There are more in the pipeline but see what his customer Helen says below:

 As a business owner without a marketing background, it was the need to take control of his marketing that first attracted Julian to the book.
 He’s now far more confident of the marketing tactics he’s put in place and feels he is mastering the fundamentals.

 Julian sees it like this.
 “For me, the Watertight Marketing book was a real eye opener.
 It put everything into perspective marketing-wise.
 It’s helped with my knowledge and, in future there will be nothing random about my marketing activities.
 Working with a Watertight Marketing Practitioner, I am confident I have a strategy that will attract and support potential customers as they make their buying decision.”
 He adds, “The Masterplan course has also helped me focus on the right kind of customers for me and my business – I have a number of different projects in progress but I now know exactly how to showcase the best ones as testimonials that will attract more of the same.”